-Test Yield: One Excalibur dehydrator tray loaded with 575 grams of sliced strawberries yielded 40 grams of dried strawberries with a volume of 1¼ cups.
+Yield: One Excalibur dehydrator tray loaded with 575 grams of sliced strawberries yields 40 grams of dried strawberries with a volume of 1¼ cups.

-I tested mixing dehydrated strawberry powder with powdered milk and sugar to make a strawberry shake, but the flavor of the milk powder overpowered the strawberry powder.
-There are better ways to enjoy delicious, nutritious dried strawberries on the trail.
+Best ways to use strawberry powder: I tested mixing dehydrated strawberry powder with powdered milk and sugar to make a strawberry milk shake, but the flavor of the milk powder overpowered the strawberry powder.

 Enjoy these for breakfast, as a midday snack, or for the evening dessert.
-Make strawberry tortillas with just strawberries—with a little sugar sprinkled on them—or complete the ensemble with peanut butter or Nutella.
+Make strawberry tortillas with just strawberries—with a little sugar sprinkled on them—or complete the ensemble with peanut butter or Nutella chocolate spread.

-Photo above shows dried strawberries rehydrating in a GSI Dualist Cookset bowl with insulating sleeve(left), and then combined with peanut butter (right).
+Photo shows dried strawberries rehydrated in a GSI Dualist Cookset bowl, and then combined with peanut butter.